Welcome to today's edition of the Rush 24-7 podcast.

 What will the angry pitchfork mobs do?

-Protests at the homes of the executives.
+$165 million in bonuses at AIG caused riots, protests at the homes of the executives.

-Fannie Mae and Freddie Mac supposedly privately held companies.
+Fannie Mae and Freddie Mac, supposedly privately held companies.

-They're just they're just front operations.
+They're just front operations.

 They're holding companies for the United States government.